nlp-tlp/Tutorial-WMC/README.md

 ### Building Knowledge Graphs from Unstructured Text

-The latter half of the workshop was a walkthrough of a Jupyter notebook containing code for creating a knowledge graph from a set of sample work orders.
+The latter half of the workshop is a walkthrough of a Jupyter notebook (`WMC.ipynb`) containing code for creating a knowledge graph from a set of sample work orders.

-To run this code you will need Python 3 and Jupyter Notebook installed.
-To run the code, open `WMC.ipynb` in Jupyter.
+You can open the file and view it here on GitHub.
+To run this code yourself you will need Python 3 and Jupyter Notebook installed.

 Note that you will need Neo4j Desktop installed for Sections 8 and 9 of the notebook.
 You can download it [here](https://neo4j.com/download/).
 Once you have downloaded it, you will need to run Neo4j and create a new graph database, and run that database.
 Further instructions are provided in the notebook.